Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 Here is the part that should worry employment-based applicants who assume they are insulated.
 The memo expressly preserves the dual-intent doctrine — it acknowledges that applying to adjust is not inconsistent with holding a dual-intent nonimmigrant status, and that some immigrant categories make adjustment the only realistic path.
 Good.

 But read footnote 20.
-It says that maintaining lawful status in a dual-intent category "is not sufficient, on its own, to warrant a favorable exercise of discretion."
+It says, in terms, that maintaining lawful status in a dual-intent category "is not sufficient, on its own, to warrant a favorable exercise of discretion."

 That is a meaningful limit.
 If you are an L-1, H-1B, O-1, or E visa holder adjusting through, say, an EB-1A or EB-2 National Interest Waiver petition, you cannot assume that because you kept status flawlessly, discretion is automatic.
 Keeping status keeps you eligible.
 Under this memo, it does not, by itself, earn you the grant.
 The affirmative-equities expectation applies to you too.
 For high-skilled applicants, that often means the very evidence that drives the underlying petition — extraordinary achievement, contributions to the United States, the national importance of the work — should be repackaged to do double duty as discretionary equities.
 The story that makes you approvable on the merits is the same story that makes you deserving as a matter of grace.
 Tell it deliberately.